Planet A’s Lena Thiede on bringing rigorous science to climate VC: ‘It's still the Wild West’

-At Planet A Ventures, scientists get the final word.<br><br>In this exclusive interview, co-founder and general partner Lena Thiede explains why the VC gave its scientists the veto right – and why she believes much of the climate tech sector invests with its eyes closed.
+At Planet A Ventures, scientists get the final word.<br><br>In this exclusive interview, Lena Thiede, co-founder and general partner, explains why her team was given veto power over investments – and why the climate tech sector needs better ways to assess impact.

 When Lena Thiede co-founded Planet A Ventures in 2020, she saw a venture capital industry eager to pour money into climate tech – but with little understanding of which solutions would deliver the most impact.